ViscousTests/website/content/docs/software-dev/functional-programming.md

 easier with time and ultimately I will be implementing less stuff myself than I would be in Python.

+I interviewed someone currently working at Nubank for a Google job in Clojure (their preferred language).
+This underscored to me the above observation - the interview didn't go very well in part because the candidate had trouble incrementally building up the solution.

 Categories: [Software Dev]({{< relref "/" >}}?Software-Dev=true)